If you’re selling to a corporate buyer (B2B), chances are high that the people you want to work with are active on LinkedIn.

 And, yes: tools can help you scale your efforts.
 But more importantly, they’ll also help improve your team’s productivity, and hopefully guide you to using a better strategy as you use them.
 As a result, you’ll be better able to book and close more deals.

-Want to up your social selling game this year?
+Want to up your social media game this year?